 We believe vibrant communities, anchored by strong local food economies, offer an antidote to concentrated corporate power.
 Our staff, board, and chapters aspire to strengthen relationships in their own backyards as part of the fabric of local communities, and allow the organization to remain connected to, informed and enriched by the diversity of California peoples.

 Founded in 1978, the Community Alliance with Family Farmers (CAFF) is a California-based nonprofit that builds sustainable food and farming systems through local and statewide policy advocacy and on-the-ground programs in an effort to initiate institutionalized change.
-Our programs address current problems and challenges in food and farming systems, creating more resilient family farms, communities and ecosystems.
+Our programs address current problems and challenges in food and farming systems, creating more resilient family farms, communities, and ecosystems.
 We work to support family farmers and serve community members throughout the state, including consumers, food service directors, schoolchildren and low-income populations with the aim of growing a more resilient, just and abundant food system for all Californians.
 This timeline highlights some of our accomplishments and efforts to support California family farmers.

 Organizes pesticide poisoning victims who help write and lobby for a slate of pesticide legislation that remains the toughest in the nation, including: